TheVikkodamus/DETHKrawl-GB/docs/zine.md

 > When rolling with Advantage, roll **`d20 + STAT +2`** vs DR.

 **Disadvantage**
-You suffer Disadvantage when:
+You suffer a disadvantage when:
 - The terrain is slippery or unstable
 - You lack the right tools for the task

-The **Game Master** may assign Disadvantage when the fiction works against the player.
+The **Game Master** may assign a disadvantage when the fiction works against the player.

 > When rolling with Disadvantage, roll **`d20 + STAT -2`** vs DR.